 Offer to help with homework, but don't give more help than is wanted.
 Keep in mind it is your student's responsibility to get his/her homework done and study for tests.
-Encourage your student to attend tutoring time which will be offered every weekday.
-The times will be established based on the tutor's schedule and availability.

 Accountability:

 It is human nature to be tempted to "slack off" when we are not accountable.
 Your student needs to know that you care and that you are monitoring their academic and athletic progress.
 They need to know that success will be recognized and that poor performance will be noticed.